hpc2n/intro-git/scripts/1.motivation/LECTURE.md

 ---

-In real world, things develop non-linearly:
+In the real world, things develop non-linearly:
- - A new version can anything between <!-- .element: class="fragment" data-fragment-index="1" -->
+ - A new version can be anything between <!-- .element: class="fragment" data-fragment-index="1" -->
      - a complete catastrophe and
      - a major breakthrough.
  - People do not know what others are doing <!-- .element: class="fragment" data-fragment-index="2" -->